 The Challenge

-Kaus has focused on B2B sales for over the past 30 years, they are struggling to shed their corporate past as they attempt to break into new a marketshare.
+Kaus, a fictional insurance company, has focused on B2B sales for over the past 30 years, they are struggling to shed their corporate past as they attempt to break into new a marketshare.

 The Opportunity